selimrecep/nginx-dynamic-proxy/README.md

 // Then you can do what you want about visitor's IP.
 ~~~

+#Commmand Line Usage (Easy Way)
+Just run `sudo node siteAdder.js`.
+Then choose the action that you want.
+(I recommend you to only touch settings domain, backend protocol, backend port, backend ip etc. )

+**Note:** Try to not use same domain many times for creating cert.
+You can be get banned for 1 week.

 If you find any bug, please open an issuse from issues tab.

 Todo list: